hemanta212/blogger-cli/README.md

 #### Code support
 Every file converted to html will have mathjax and code support injected to it.
 You can pass --not-code option to avoid injecting them incase you don't need those.
 ```
-$ blogger convert filename.md --not-code
+$ blogger convert filename --not-code
 ```

 ### Configurations

 #### Settting

-You can get all registered blogs and configs you can view and set by running
+You can get all registered blogs and configs that you can view and set by running
 * ```$ blogger info```

+Set configs by:
 * ``` $ blogger config -b <blogname> blog_dir  ~/username.github.io/```
--b option can be omitted by setting default blog
+    > -b option can be omitted by setting default blog

+After setting blog_dir config other config such as blog_posts_dir should be relative to blog_dir as root.
 * ``` $ blogger config blog_posts_dir /posts```

-      >Tip: After setting blog_dir config other config such as blog_posts_dir should be relative to blog_dir as root.

 #### View
 ```